vveliev/fluentbit-formula/docs/README.rst

    :target: https://github.com/pre-commit/pre-commit

-A SaltStack formula that for installing and configuring fluent-bit (td-agent-bit)
+A SaltStack formula that for installing and configuring fluentbit (td-agent-bit)

 General notes